ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 ```

 !!! note
     If specification of your agent isn't full in the knowledge base, then module will not be registered, because errors will occur.
+Other correctly specified agents will be registered without errors.

 ---